SehajCodes/photo-to-minecraft/README.md

 # This python program replaces blocks of pixels in "source.png" image with Minecraft blocks.
-Project was developed and is intended to work in a Docker container.
+Project was developed and is intended to run in a Docker container.
 Haven't tested it in any major OS.

 Extracted Minecraft blocks textures obtained from: